ArpanSaha07/demo-repo/README.md

 #DEMO

-This is a project for practicing Git and Github
+This is a project for practicing Git and Github.